Can You File for Bankruptcy to Avoid Defaulting on Medical Bills in Pennsylvania?

 Contact Our Pennsylvania Bankruptcy Lawyers if You Have Significant Medical Bills

 If you have an unforeseen healthcare emergency, your medical expenses could quickly become overwhelming.
 While medical bills are unsecured, a medical provider could file a lawsuit and obtain a judgment against your home or other property.
 Filing for bankruptcy is a way to avoid these drastic measures and address your debt.
-The knowledgeable Pennsylvania bankruptcy attorneys at Young, Marr & Associates are available to explain the pros and cons of filing for bankruptcy.
+The knowledgeable Pennsylvania bankruptcy attorneys at Young, Marr, Mallis & Associates are available to explain the pros and cons of filing for bankruptcy.
 If your medical debt or other financial obligations have gotten out of hand, call our law offices at (215) 701-6519 to schedule a free appointment.